 - The Centers for Disease Control and Prevention (CDC) issued a series of guidelines to assist clinicians, health professionals, and public health departments in conducting medical screenings.
 These guidelines are referred to as Guidelines for the U.S. Domestic Medical Examination for Newly Arriving Refugees Visit disclaimer page. - CDC's guidelines and establishes a framework for reasonable medical screening reimbursement costs.
-Additional documents detail the clinical components of the RMS: ORR's Domestic Medical Screening Guidelines Checklist (DOCX) and List of Relevant Current Procedural Terminology (CPT) Codes by Screening Activity (XLSX).
+Additional documents detail the clinical components of the RMS: ORR's Domestic Medical Screening Guidelines Checklist (DOCX).